-Ensure that the engine will not start and operate the starter motor until oil pressure is obtained.
-To ensure that the engine will not start, either put the manual stop control in the "stop" position or disconnect the electrical stop control of the fuel injection pump.
+Note: The engine will not start and operate until oil pressure is obtained.
 Oil pressure is indicated when the warning light is extinguished or by a reading on the gauge.

-7 Start the engine and check for leakage from the filter.
+When the engine starts check for leakage from the filter.
 Stop the engine.
-After 15 minutes check the oil level on the dipstick and, if necessary, put more lubricating oil into the sump.
+After 15 minutes check the oil level on the dipstick and, if necessary, put more lubricating oil of an approved grade into the sump.